From € 1.50 to € 2.50

 When heading back to the airport, make sure you step on the right bus (direction terminal T1, or T2).

 This is the cheapest option, and also the most challenging.
-The metro line 'L9 Sud' departs from terminal T1 (stop at floor 0), as well as from T2 (stop outdoors).
+The metro line 'L9 Sud' departs from terminal T1 (platform at floor 0), as well as from T2 (platform outdoors).
 To reach the centre of Barcelona, you'll have to switch lines once.
 You can switch lines at Torrassa to the red metro line (L1), or you can go for the blue metro line (L5) at Collblanc, or the green metro line (L3) at Zona Universitària.

 Every year on 24 September (with actual festivities starting already a couple of days beforehand), Barcelona holds its largest street party La Mercè.
 The festival – already celebrated for more than a century – bids goodbye to summer with a bang and welcomes the cooler months of autumn.
 The festival coincides with the BAM festival, full of concerts.
 The citypage of Barcelona provides more info about La Mercè and BAM.

 Eat Street invites you to taste new and delicious food creations in an urban city ambiance.
 A world-wide variety of food creations is served from food trucks, by chefs de cuisine or passionate hobby chefs, it is all possible at Eat Street.
 This food event usually takes place the second Saturday of the month, in Nau Bostik on Ferrán Turné 11 (near Metro Sagrera).
 Occasionally they also organize events at other locations.
 Have a look at the official website (Sp) for the latest updates.